Partitioning a graph into degenerate subgraphs: A linear time algorithm

-We require the next two lemmas.
+To prove Theorem \ref{thm:forests}, it suffices to show by Lemma \ref{lem:split} that for every connected graph $G$ with maximum degree $k \geq 3$ distinct from $K_{k + 1}$, a forest partition of $G$ can be found in $O(n + m)$ time.
+We will need the next two lemmas.
 The proof of the first lemma is essentially the same as the proof of \cite[Lemma 8]{FJP16} but with some minor adjustments.

-\begin{lemma} If $G$ is not $k$-regular, then a forest partition of $G$ can be found in $O(n + m)$ time. \end{lemma}
+\begin{lemma} Let $k \geq 3$, and let $G$ be a connected graph with maximum degree $k$ distinct from $K_{k + 1}$.
+If $G$ is not $k$-regular, then a forest partition of $G$ can be found in $O(n + m)$ time. \end{lemma}

-\begin{proof} If $G$ is not $k$-regular, then $G$ is $(k - 1)$-degenerate.
-We first compute a $(k - 1)$-degenerate ordering of the vertices of $G$ in $O(n + m)$ time as follows.
+\begin{proof} Since $G$ is connected and not $k$-regular, it is $(k - 1)$-degenerate.
+Let us first compute a $(k - 1)$-degenerate ordering of the vertices of $G$ in $O(n + m)$ time as follows.
 We find a vertex $v$ of degree at most $k - 1$.
 Note that every neighbour of $v$ has degree at most $k - 1$ in $G - \{v\}$.
-So the algorithm that consists of first deleting $v$ and then, for each vertex deleted, deleting all of its neighbours until the empty graph is obtained, gives a degenerate ordering $v_1, v_2, \dots, v_n$ of $G$ in~$O(n + m)$ time.
-We proceed to find a forest partition of $G$ in $O(n + m)$ time.
+So the recursive algorithm that consists of first deleting $v$ and then, for each vertex deleted, deleting all of its neighbours until the empty graph is obtained gives a $(k - 1)$-degenerate ordering $v_1, v_2, \dots, v_n$ of $G$ in~$O(n + m)$ time.